 Kirby cucumbers would work for this salad and you wouldn’t need to peel or remove their seeds.

 Persian – I think of these as mini versions of English cucumbers.
 They are usually sold in multipacks and are more expensive than other types.
-They would work well for this recipe if you can’t find English cucumbers.
+They would work really well for this recipe.

 how to cut the cucumber?